AdityaJagdale/CISBA-Capstone/Assignment_4_Networking_and_Cybersecurity.md

 -   **Incident Response Planning:** Developing a plan for responding to security incidents that could compromise data integrity or availability.
 -   **Threat Detection and Monitoring:** Leveraging data analytics techniques to detect anomalous patterns that could indicate a security breach.

-By integrating my cybersecurity expertise with other analytical skills, I can contribute significantly